Dinner guest? Gluttons. Where ever did they put it all?

 It took all I had to keep my mouth shut.
 I let Edward drag me back against his body, drawing on his strength to calm myself down.

-Satisfied, Aro turned his attention back on Edward and continued, "You must remain here in the city – preferably, here in the castle – for the next one hundred years.
+Satisfied, Aro turned his attention back on Edward and continued, "You must remain here in the city, preferably here in the castle, for the next one hundred years.
 When I have need of your particular talents, I expect you to be available to me."
 He clasped his hands together in front of his chest and sighed happily.
 "Of course, you're welcome to stay here with him, Bella.
 And I do hope you might change your mind about joining us.
 After all, what's a mere century when one is immortal?"
 Chuckling, he added, "What is it the humans say?
-'If you can't beat 'em, join 'em?'"
+'If you can't beat them, join them?'"

 I didn't need protection.
-There was still a good chance I was one of the strongest vampires here.
+There was a good chance I was still the strongest vampire here.
 And with the effects of all that human blood coursing through my system, I would be even more powerful.
-With that thought in mind, I reached out for Edward and grabbed his wrists, ready to make us both disappear.

 "Don't, Bella!"
 Edward shouted, but it wasn't just his voice that stopped me.